Emuzex/virgo-ui/docs/guide/components/tooltip.md

 <demo src="../../components/demos/tooltip/DemoTooltipBasic.vue"></demo>

 :::tip
-While rendering custom content, You can use `.a-tooltip-text` class to add default styles of tooltip text.
+While rendering custom content, You can use `.virgo-tooltip-text` class to add default styles of tooltip text.
 :::